sophiekoonin/localghost/content/blog/redux-saga.md

 * You are making data fetches which then do other fetches/complicated things with the fetched data
 * You are doing test-driven development and/or writing unit tests
 * You want to keep your actions pure and your components free of business logic
-* You’ve had enough of Promises
+* You've had enough of Promises

 Happy iterating!